metabrainz/musicbrainz-server/INSTALL.md

         local   all    all    trust

-3)  Create the databases
+3. Create the database

-    You have two options when it comes to databases.
+    You have two options when it comes to the database.
 You can either opt for a clean database with just the schema (useful for developers with limited disk space), or you can import a full database dump.

-    a)  Use a clean database
+    1. Use a clean database

         To use a clean database, all you need to do is run:

             carton exec ./admin/InitDb.pl -- --createdb --clean

-    b)  Import an NGS database dump
+    2. Import a database dump

-        The easiest way to import the database is to use a database dump.
-These dumps are provided twice a week and are available here:
+        Our database dumps are provided twice a week and can be downloaded from ftp://ftp.musicbrainz.org/pub/musicbrainz/data/fullexport/

-            ftp://ftp.musicbrainz.org/pub/musicbrainz/data/fullexport/

         To get going, you need at least the mbdump.tar.bz2, mbdump-editor.tar.bz2 and mbdump-derived.tar.bz2 archives, but you can